AlfonsinaCardenas/Project-2/README.md

 In the future, I would like to explore more features of Streamlit, such as adding images.
 I tried adding a background image of a sky with clouds to make it seem more like a weather app, but I was not able to.
 Therefore, I would like to work more on features like that and learn as much as I can.
 In addition, if I develop another weather app, I would include longer forecasts.

+# Executing

+To run the app, use the following command:

+    -streamlit run Project2.py

+# Youtube Link

+    - Project 2 - UI/UX Design with Streamlit by Alfonsina Cardenas: https://youtu.be/54i55DJ9FZ0